 So what should you register for?
-Since it’s not quite time for guests to splurge on bigger-ticket items (which usually make an appearance at bridal showers and for the wedding itself), stick to items that fall in the $100 or less category.
-You and your S.O. may not have taken stock of your lives (or browed the shelves of your local Target or Williams-Sonoma) quite yet, so opt for classic registry items that you know you’ll want no matter what.
+Since it’s not quite time for guests to splurge on bigger-ticket items (which usually make an appearance at bridal showers and the wedding itself), stick to items that fall in the $100 or less category.
+You and your S.O. may not have taken stock of your lives (or browsed the shelves of your local Target or Williams-Sonoma) quite yet, so opt for classic registry items that you know you’ll want no matter what.
 Not sure where to begin?
-Here are 6 items that are tried-and-true registry staples, and will fit seamlessly into nearly any home design scheme.
+Here are six items that are tried-and-true registry staples, and will fit seamlessly into nearly any home design scheme.

 You’ll have plenty of opportunities to toast one another in the coming months, so add the correct glassware to your early registry.
 These modern flutes have clean lines and a delicate stem, perfect for weekend mimosas or New Year’s bubbly.

 Sticking with the entertaining theme, a glass cake plate is a great way to display everything from birthday cupcakes to holiday pies.
 As a bonus, this cake plate flips over to serve as a base to hold the inverted lid, turning it into a punch bowl perfect for batch cocktails.